lvgl/lvgl/docs/intro/index.md

 - Simulator to start embedded GUI design on a PC without embedded hardware
 - Binding to MicroPython
 - Tutorials, examples, themes for rapid GUI design
-- Documentation is available as online and offline
+- Documentation is available online and PDF
 - Free and open-source under MIT license

 ## Requirements